► Our thoughts from the Chinese GP

 Brought in to reduce the risk of head injuries after incidents involving Jules Bianchi and before that, Felippe Massa, the Halo device is essentially a metal ring that floats above the driver’s head – hopefully protecting them from flying debris after an impact.

 Although it’s not been favoured by fans, teams or drivers, the FIA forced the new safety system through late last year, and that means it’ll be present on every car on the grid from the first race of 2018.

 However, despite F1 shooting for a new, fan-friendly image, it’s actually revealed nothing about what the Halo is, how it works and the rules and challenges around it.
 Instead, Mercedes and its new technical director James Allison have explained everything you need to know about the new Halo system.
-You can watch their video below.

 Finally, Allison explains that the Halo can be modified for aero reasons, with each team using a fairing to reduce the wake of the device, and hopefully stop it interfering with the aero surfaces on the rest of the car – as well as the engine air intake.